-It is known that different levels of initiation took place in the cult, and that 3 categories of events existed: the dromena (the things which were enacted), the deiknumena (the things which were shown), the logomena (the things which were explained).
+It is known that different levels of initiation took place in the cult, and that three categories of events existed: the dromena (things which were enacted), the deiknumena (things which were shown), the logomena (things which were explained).
 The Eleusinian mysteries was broken down into two parts, happening at different times of the year: the 'Lesser mysteries', a preliminary initiation involving purification which would have taken place in the spring at Agrae (a suburb of Athens), and the 'Greater mysteries' in Eleusis, which would have taken place during the Autumn, in late September, for those who had been purified in the previous rite.
 The participants would have spent a number of days in Athens preparing for this second part of the cult.
-I must point out that the duration and frequency of these events remains subject of great debate among different historians.
+I must point out that the duration and frequency of these events remains a subject of debate among historians.

-The meaning of the festivities is believed to revolve around the symbolic representation of Demeter's search for Persephone.
+The festivities are believed to revolve around the symbolic representation of Demeter's search for Persephone.
 A well accepted theory is that Demeter and Persephone symbolize life, death, and even immortality; that they gave the initiate confidence to face death and a promise of bliss in the dark domain of Hades.
 Whatever happened in the Telesterion, those who entered in would come out the next morning radically changed.

 - New Study Shows Some Greek Temples Were Oriented to the Moon or Stars, Rather than the Sun